 Meet with Career Development Office staff and/or peer coaches with expertise in your field of interest to map out your specific job-search plan.

-Ross has 65 peer career coaches, more than any other MBA program.
+Ross has over 80 peer career coaches, more than any other MBA program.
 These fellow MBA students offer invaluable insight and perspective as you move through the recruiting process.

 Coaching and Recruiting Prep Course